yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 #### Security Team

-- Security team to control the ACL for accessing the models from AI providers.
+- Security team to control the ACL for accessing the models from AI Services.

 ### Axioms